- Title:

 - Awareness of a range of research methodologies, including basic & clinical research, as quantitative & qualitative approaches.

-- Knowledge of research funding processes, including grant application management and peer review.
+- Knowledge of competitive research funding processes, including grant application management, peer review and post‑award reporting.

 - Understanding of the challenges faced by people with epilepsy and their families, with a passion for representing their needs in research initiatives.